Care to Take with Desktop Computer in Summer

 Change the thermal paste

 Thermal paste is a viscous liquid with good heat transfer properties.
-This substance is applied to the surface of the processor, ensuring that it and the base of the heatsink make good contact, sealing all the pores and imperfections in the area of the components.
+This substance is applied to the surface of the processor, ensuring that it and the base of the heatsink make good contact, sealing all pores and imperfections in the component area.

 If you need help preparing your computer for the holidays, don't hesitate to call us.